aaronsaray/aaronsaray.com/content/blog/emulation-of-collections-true-stories-of-data-object-handling.markdown

 In this case, we'll output nothing to the screen - which is perfectly fine.
 However, you might not want to allow `null` as a valid case... or its allowed, but it usually means there's a bug.
 You may also not have the go ahead to modify all of the code to start handling exceptions.

-### You can use Null Objects as a troubleshooting tool.
+## You can use Null Objects as a troubleshooting tool.

-Now, lets say in our example, we know that each article should have an author, but we're not going to 'crash' if there is none.
+Now, let's say in our example, we know that each article should have an author, but we're not going to 'crash' if there is none.
 We just will show the article with no by-line - but we CERTAINLY want to know about it.

-Lets modify the code:
+Let's modify the code:

 ```php
 class Collection